Skip to main content

 South Carolina

-CCR Charleston is an active licensed operator running the playbook on the South Carolina coast.
-New SC operators are vetted to protect that market and the existing licensee.
+CCR Charleston and CCR Greenville are active licensed operators running the playbook in South Carolina.
+New SC operators are vetted to protect their markets.

-• Active CCR licensee operating in Charleston: real licensee proof point
+• Active CCR licensees operating in Charleston and Greenville: real licensee proof points

-• Charleston is one of the strongest retail roofing markets in the Southeast
+• Charleston and Greenville are among the strongest markets in the Southeast

 • Adjacent to CCR Atlanta network for cross-market support